solana-labs/solana/docs/src/cluster/proposals/program-keys-and-signatures.md

 externally with `CreateAccountWithSeed` or via other means.

 ### Using Program Keys

-Clients can then use the `derive_program_address` function to generate
+Clients can use the `derive_program_address` function to generate keys.
-keys:

 ```text
 //deterministically derive the escrow key